Alpha-Atom/ip-project-server/README.md

 ```
 npm test
 ```
-__DO NOT__ run `npm test` whilst the main database is running the testing command flushes the database at the end of the test and this will occur regardless of test passes or failures.
+__DO NOT__ run `npm test` whilst the main database is running on `localhost:6379/0`.
+The testing command flushes that database at the end of the tests and this will occur regardless of test passes or failures.

 # API